nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `sort <success|reviewed> <-a|-d>`

 * Specifying `-a` means sorting by the criteria in ascending order.
-* Specifying `-d` means sorting by the crtieria in descending order.
+* Specifying `-d` means sorting by the criteria in descending order.

 Examples:
 * `sort reviewed -a` shows a list of all flashcards sorted according to review frequency in ascending order